Julia Collins (game show contestant): Personal life

 Collins is a native of Wilmette, Illinois.
 In 2001, she graduated from The Madeira School in McLean, Virginia.
-She earned bachelor's degrees in art history and history from Wellesley College in 2005, and a master's degree in logistics and supply chain management engineering from the Massachusetts Institute of Technology in 2010.
+Collins earned bachelor's degrees in art history and history from Wellesley College in 2005, and a master's degree in logistics and supply chain management engineering from the Massachusetts Institute of Technology in 2010.

-She is married to Roger Craig, who won the Jeopardy!
+Collins is married to Roger Craig, who won the Jeopardy!
 Tournament of Champions in 2011.
-Roger announced on the February 21, 2025, episode of Jeopardy! on which Roger won the quarterfinal game of the Jeopardy! invitational tournament.
+Craig announced this on the February 21, 2025, episode of Jeopardy! on which Roger won the quarterfinal game of the Jeopardy! invitational tournament.